-- Other types of Federal financial aid offered by the institution that is not administered by VA but that covered students may be qualified to receive - Estimated amount of student loan debt a student would have on graduation - Other information to facilitate comparison by the
+• Other types of Federal financial aid offered by the institution that is not administered by VA but that covered students may be qualified to receive

-The personalized shopping sheet will be provided within 15 days after tuition and fees are determined for a calendar year if there is a change.

-Additional information is located at: https://www.va.gov/education/gi-bill-comparison-tool/
+- Estimated amount of student loan debt a student would have on graduation - Other information to facilitate comparison by the individual about financial aid packages offered by different educational institutions.
+The personalized sheet will be provided within 15 days after tuition and fees are determined for a calendar year if there is a change.
+Additional information is located at hhtps://www.va.gov/gi-bill-comparison-tool/